Nodal auxiliary a posteriori error estimates: Finite Element Exterior Calculus

 \section{Finite Element Exterior Calculus}

-In what follows, we shall focus on the H(d) space of differential forms which includes the classical H(curl) and H(div) spaces as special examples.
-For differential forms and exterior calculus, we adopt the notation in \cite{AFW2006,AFW2010}.
+In this section, we shall focus on the $H({\rm d})$ space of differential forms which includes the classical $H({\rm curl})$ and $H({\rm div})$ spaces as special examples.
+For differential forms and exterior calculus, we adopt the notation in \cite{ArnoldFalkWinther2006,ArnoldFalkWinther2010}.